I am a Zivver admin

 - A specific email address is used as the Sender.

-Once a message has been filtered out, it needs to be submitted to the Zivver SMTP Server, to be able to deliver them securely to the recipient.
-Unfiltered messages will be delivered unsecurely, as a regular email.
+Once a message has been filtered out, it needs to be submitted to the Zivver SMTP Server to be able to deliver it securely to the recipient.
+Unfiltered messages will be delivered unsecured, as a regular email.

 The pages below describe how to: